Leading Vaporizer Pen Manufacturer Opens Official U.S. Website

-Burlington, MA -- (SBWIRE) -- 07/12/2013 -- Skyda Technologies has released a brand-new U.S. website named www.skyda.net to create the fastest and most reliable marketplace in vaporizer technology.
-The official website of the Skyda 8 Vaporizer Pen, Skyda.net offers an online store, valuable information about the benefits of vaporizers and a blog for consumer interaction.
-While other websites might sell the Skyda 8, no one else receives their shipments faster, meaning that the Skyda.net product offers the freshest batteries and newest version for its consumers.
+Burlington, MA -- (SBWIRE) -- 07/19/2013 -- Skyda Technologies’ official U.S. website, www.Skyda.net, is announcing free shipping, tracking and insurance to U.S. locations for all Skyda.net products.
+Orders outside of the U.S. have an all-inclusive shipping cost of $20.
+For more information, including Terms and Conditions, Warranty information and Return policies, address the legal disclaimer page at http://www.puffnuggs.com/legaldisclaimerreturn-policys.html.

-Skyda.net is proud to offer the Skyda 8 Vaporizer Pen Kit.
+Skyda.net is the direct supplier the Skyda 8 Vaporizer Pen Kit.
 The kit includes everything needed to start vaping: the Skyda 8 Vaporizer Pen, a rechargeable battery with a USB charger and wall adaptor, oil cartridges, two mouthpieces, various filling/packing tools, an oil cartridge and wax heating coil, and an instruction manual.
 The kit sells for the low price of $44.95 and comes with free same-day shipping and a FREE grinder with each purchase.

+Skyda.net also offers the VW5 Skyda Wax atomizer, an attachment which converts your Skyda into a Honey Oil Rig.
+It has a huge bowl, which promises unobstructed airflow and cuts off leaking.
+The attachment fits on all 510 batteries (primarily used with the Skyda 8) and is not for dry herbs or e-liquids.

 Vaporizing doesn’t just maintain the integrity of herbs and spices – it also provides valuable health benefits when compared to traditional smoking.
 Herbs don’t carry the carcinogenic byproducts which are known to cause cancer and other ailments.
 Instead, it’s the smoke caused by combustion.
 Vaporizers greatly diminish and even eliminate the smoke produced, also eliminating 88 percent of the substances inhaled.